grtlr/bubble-treemaps/README.md

 # Bubble Treemaps for Uncertainty Visualization
-Implementation of Bubble Treemaps.

-**We are working on a JavaScript implementation of our prototype using D3.js.
-Our plan is to publish the code along with an online demo in time for the IEEEVis conference.**
+### Disclaimer
+This is an ongoing rewrite of Bubble Treemaps in JavaScript and not the code that was used to generate the images in the paper.

+A live demo can be found at (https://grtlr.github.io/bubble-treemaps/).

 More details about the publication, including a pre-print of the paper, can be found [here](http://graphics.uni-konstanz.de/publikationen/Goertler2018BubbleTreemapsUncertainty/index.html).